 How do I know if I can downsize?

 You can shift to a smaller container if you are seeing that on service day, you have notable empty space in your container (15 - 30-gal, depending on downsizing options available).
-In addition to preventing waste, a Mill Membership may reduce how much trash you produce by helping create behavior change around waste production and sorting.
+In addition to preventing waste, a Mill Plan may reduce how much trash you produce by helping create behavior change around waste production and sorting.

 I’m sooo close to being able to downsize.
 What else can I do?